 What to consider before applying for a credit card with a sign-up bonus

 Sign-up bonuses come in many forms.
-Even though the numbers may seem similar on the surface, different rewards programs offer different redemption offers.
+Even though the numbers may seem similar on the surface, different rewards programs may have very different end-user benefits.
 For example, a sign-up bonus of 100,000 Marriott Bonvoy points is less valuable than a sign-up bonus of 100,000 World of Hyatt points.
-As you browse credit cards and various sign-up bonuses, be realistic about how much of a minimum spend you can and cannot reach.

 To earn the bonus, new cardholders usually have to spend a certain amount of money within the first few months of opening their account.
 If you’re considering applying for a new credit card, it’s important to know how much you’ll need to spend and how much time you’ll have to meet the minimum spending requirements.
 If you miss the spend threshold by even a dollar, you won’t get another opportunity to earn the welcome bonus.